adc-trust-ai/trust-free/README.md

 ## What's new in version 1.0.0

 1. Swapped alibi package by PyALE, which is fully open source.
 PyALE provides confidence intervals and a separate treatment for discrete features.
-2. Improved handling of bounded target variables
+2. Improved handling of bounded target variables.
-3. Multiple formatting improvements
+3. Multiple formatting improvements.

 Check CHANGELOG.md to see all past release notes.